qrexpy/MartingaleMC/README.md

 **Developed with Google Antigravity.**

+> [!WARNING]
+> The SMP where this mod was tested features no house edge (0% tax) which means that most strategies function as mathematically "fair".
+> In other coinflip systems, Martingale will **not work** and is guaranteed to lose money long-term.

 ## Overview
-This mod listens to chat messages to track your coinflip wins and losses, automatically adjusting your bet size according to the Martingale system (double on loss, reset on win).
+This mod listens to chat messages to track your coinflip wins and losses, automatically adjusting your bet size.

+**Current Strategy**: The mod currently implements the **Martingale system** (double on loss, reset on win).
+**Future Plans**: This project will be expanded to feature a wide variety of other gambling methods and strategies in upcoming releases.

 ## Usage
 1.  **Start Automation**: